Mud dauber

-Mud dauber (or "mud wasp" or "dirt dauber") is a name commonly applied to a number of wasps from either the family Sphecidae or Crabronidae which build their nests from mud; this excludes members of the family Vespidae (especially the subfamily Eumeninae), which are instead referred to as "potter wasps".
-Mud daubers belong to different families and are variable in appearance.
+Mud dauber (or "mud wasp") is a name commonly applied to a number of wasps from either the family Sphecidae or Crabronidae which build their nests from mud; this excludes members of the family Vespidae (especially the subfamily Eumeninae), which are instead referred to as "potter wasps".
+Mud daubers are variable in appearance.
 Most are long, slender wasps about 1 in in length.
 The name refers to the nests that are made by the female wasps, which consist of mud molded into place by the wasp's mandibles.
 Mud daubers are not normally aggressive, but can become belligerent when threatened.
 Stings are uncommon.

 Nests

 The organ pipe mud dauber, one of many mud daubers in the family Crabronidae, builds nests in the shape of a cylindrical tube resembling an organ pipe or pan flute.
-Common sites include vertical or horizontal faces of walls, cliffs, bridges, overhangs and shelter caves or other structures.
+Common sites include vertical or horizontal faces of walls, cliffs, bridges, overhangs, shelter caves, or other structures.

-The nest of a black and yellow mud dauber species Sceliphron caementarium is a simple, one, two or sometimes three celled, cigar-shaped mass that is attached to crevices, cracks and corners.
+The nest of a black and yellow mud dauber species Sceliphron caementarium (family Sphecidae) is a simple, one-, two-, or sometimes three-celled, cigar-shaped mass that is attached to crevices, cracks, and corners.
 Each cell contains one egg.
 Usually several cells are clumped together and covered in mud.
-The blue mud dauber species Chalybion californicum, another sphecid, builds mud nests, but occasionally refurbishes the abandoned nests of other species; it preys primarily on spiders.
+The blue mud dauber species Chalybion californicum, another sphecid, builds mud nests, but occasionally refurbishes the abandoned nests of other species.
+Its larvae are fed spiders; adults consume nectar.
 The two species commonly occupy the same barns, porches, or other nest sites.

 All mud daubers may occupy the same sites year after year, creating large numbers of nests in protected locations; such sites are often used as nest sites by other kinds of wasps and bees, as well as other types of insects.

-One disadvantage to making nests is that most, if not all, of the nest-maker’s offspring are concentrated in one place, making them highly vulnerable to predation.
+One disadvantage to making nests is that most, if not all of the nest-maker’s offspring are concentrated in one place, making them highly vulnerable to predation.
 Once a predator finds a nest, it can plunder it cell by cell.
-A variety of parasitic wasps, ranging from extremely tiny chalcidoid wasps to larger, bright green chrysidid wasps attack mud dauber nests.
-They pirate provisions and offspring as food for their own offspring.
+A variety of parasitic wasps, ranging from extremely tiny chalcidoid wasps to larger, bright green chrysidid wasps, attack mud dauber nests.
+They pirate provisions and offspring as food for their own young.